-- Check to see if you live in a POLAR3 quintile 1 area.
-Check your postcode
+- Check to see if you live in a POLAR3 quintile 1 or POLAR4 quintile 1 area: Check your postcode

-- Download and complete the Self-Declaration Form (PDF, 141KB) – you need to confirm that you are in a POLAR3 quintile 1 postcode area and that your household income is £25,000 or less per annum.
+- Download and complete the Self-Declaration Form (PDF, 83KB) – you need to confirm that you are in a POLAR3 quintile 1 or POLAR4 quintile 1 postcode area and that your household income is £25,000 or less per annum.

 - Download and complete the Expenses Claim Form (PDF, 280KB) – remember to ask for a receipt when you purchase tickets, you will need this to make your claim.
 Unless you travel by car in which case you can claim 40p per mile for your round trip from home to the University and back.

 - Claims should be made by either:

 - handing in your Self-Declaration Form and Expenses Claim Form plus relevant travel receipts at the Central Exhibition on the day of the event.
 Or,

 - posting completed forms, evidence and all receipts to: Financial Support Team (Travel Bursary), Student Support and Guidance, Level 6 - The Students' Union, Western Bank, Sheffield S10 2TN.
 You may want to obtain proof of posting if you do this.